gridai/grid-docs/docs/platform/2_Custom Cloud Credentials/4_self-managed-byoc.md

 For the next step you're going to create role we're going to assume into.
 For this you'll be using terraform.
 Make sure you have `git`, `terraform`, `jq` and `AWS CLI` installed on your machine.
 Installation instruction of these tools are [available](./2_prereq-installation.md#prerequisites).

 :::note
-    Customer-managed BYOC Infrastructure Mode only gives Grid the following permissions:
+    Self-managed BYOC Infrastructure Mode only gives Grid the following permissions:
 :::
   * "eks:\*", # only for the cluster it creates
   * "s3:\*", # only for the buckets it creates